caproto/caproto/doc/source/basics.rst

 .. ipython:: python

     bytes_received, address = udp_sock.recvfrom(1024)
-    b.recv(bytes_received, address)
+    comamnds = b.recv(bytes_received, address)

-The bytes have been parsed into *Commands* and stashed in an internal queue.
-To feed from the queue, use one of two methods.
-For frameworks that support async functions, there is :meth:`Broadcaster.async_next_command`.
-In our simple blocking, single-threaded example, we use instead :meth:`Broadcaster.next_command`.
+The bytes have been parsed into *Commands*.
+They have not yet been checked against the Channel Access protocol, so we don't know whether they are legal yet.
+When we are ready to process them, we send them into :meth:

 .. ipython:: python

-    addr, command = b.next_command()
-    print('received command {} from {}'.format(command, addr))

-When we call :meth:`Broadcaster.next_command`, the broadcaster pops the next command from its internal queue and updates its internal state machine encoding the rules of the protocol.
-The broadcaster tracks the state of both the client and server (it can serve as either).
-If, as the client, you send an illegal command, it will raise :class:`LocalProtocolError`.
-If, as the client, you receive bytes from the server that constitute an illegal command, it will raise :class:`RemoteProtocolError`.
+    for command in commands:
+        b.process_command(command)

+When we call :meth:`Broadcaster.process_command`, the Broadcaster does the same thing is did for :meth:`Broadcaster.send` in reverse: if one of the received commands is illegal, it raises :class:`RemoteProtocolError`.

 Searching for a Channel
 -----------------------